 Brown, who has done research on epinephrine stability at extreme temperatures and EpiPen-associated leg lacerations, says either would be possible.
 She points to a small 2015 study published in the Annals of Asthma, Allergy & Immunology that looked at expired auto-injectors in an allergy practice in Florida.
 That study showed a predictable decline in epinephrine over time, with greater than 90 percent of the labeled drug dose still present up to two years after expiration.

-An earlier study, published in 2000 in the Journal of Allergy & Clinical Immunology, found an estimated 69 percent to 102 percent of the labeled dose present one year after expiration.
+An earlier study, published in 2000 in the Journal of Allergy & Clinical Immunology, found an estimated 69 percent to 102 percent of the labeled dose amount present one year after expiration.

 “There is the potential for the company to do their own studies and push the expiry date,” says Brown.
-But since all current and previous auto-injectors contain slightly different additives along with the epinephrine, she says it’s possible the company is planning to make some adjustments to the formula.
+But since all current and previous auto-injectors contain slightly different additives along with the epinephrine, she says it’s possible the company is planning to make adjustments to the formula.

 An FDA spokesperson told Allergic Living that once a supplemental application is made, the agency targets to have it reviewed in four months.